GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_iteration.md

 - `FORCE_ITERATION`: this _forces_ iteration.
 If a federate _always_ requests this the simulation will be stuck in a never ending loop.
 It is intended to be used only in _rare_ cases.
 - `ITERATE_IF_NEEDED`: in this case iteration only takes place if new values are _published_.
 This is the _usual_ flag that should be used when iteration is desired.

-The last point is **_critical_**.
-The signal HELICS is looking for, is that no new values are published.
+The last point is **_critical_**; HELICS uses the relevant outputs of other federates to determine if a given federate needs to iterate.

 The relevant _results_ are:

 - `NEXT_STEP`: simulation is moving on.
 - `ITERATING`: simulation is still iterating.

-Each federate should therefore look for `NEXT_STEP` in order to continue.
+Each federate should therefore look for `NEXT_STEP` in order to advance in time and otherwise continue to iterate at the current time.

 **Note**: An essentially equivalent method to checking the flag for `ITERATING` or `NEXT_STEP` is to check whether the currently granted time is the same the previous one.
 `ITERATING` $\Rightarrow$ `grantedtime == grantedtime_previous`.